plxtra/motif-core/etc/motif-core.api.md

     environmentZenithCode: ExchangeEnvironmentZenithCode;
 }

+// Warning: (ae-missing-release-tag) "ZenithCodedEnvironment" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ZenithCodedEnvironment" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ZenithCodedEnvironment {
+    // (undocumented)
+    destroyed: boolean;
+    // (undocumented)
+    readonly zenithCode: ExchangeEnvironmentZenithCode;
+}

+// @public (undocumented)
+export namespace ZenithCodedEnvironment {
+    // (undocumented)
+    export function compareZenithCode(left: ExchangeEnvironmentZenithCode, right: ExchangeEnvironmentZenithCode): ComparisonResult;
+}

 // Warning: (ae-missing-release-tag) "ZenithConnectionStateEngine" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "ZenithConnectionStateEngine" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //